 In an effort to protect Missouri’s most vulnerable populations, providers of in-home service providers are reminded to screen staff to ensure they are free of communicable diseases per the code of state regulations.
 Staff who have signs and symptoms described in CDC guidance should not report to work.

 In the event a participant is confirmed or presumed to be COVID-19 positive, the provider shall continue providing care as needed while following CDC guidance for precautions.
 Providers should evaluate all available options, including the use of family members or friends, in the event a participant’s needs cannot be met.
-If there is still a need for services after this evaluation, please contact the appropriate Person Centered Care Planning (PCCP) team.

 Providers may limit service delivery to essential services if needed due to staffing shortages or in order to limit exposure to COVID-19.
 If a provider limits service delivery, they should coordinate directly with participants to best meet their needs and preferences regarding care plan delivery.
 For example, a participant may prefer to limit exposure to personal care aides and therefore agree to a temporary reduction in services